GMAT Syllabus 2024

 What does it mean to say 'The GMAT is a Computer Adaptive Test'?

-The sections of the GMAT exam that contribute to the main 800 part of the total GMAT score - GMAT Quant and GMAT Verbal - are Computer Adaptive.
+All 3 sections of the GMAT exam - GMAT Quant, GMAT Verbal, and GMAT Data Insights - are Computer Adaptive.
 A computer adaptive test (CAT) means that the test is evaluated by the computer.
 Not just is the computer determining whether you are marking the correct answer, it is also deciding what questions to give you based on how well you are answering the questions.

 What does this mean for a test-taker?